 once you drive in a bit more, you see the old barn that was built in 1880. the barn was originally used for grain storage and has since been restored. it’s now used as an event space, I mean can you even imagine?!

 to get to the tasting room, you must drive through the covered bridge which links the barnyard and the vineyard.

 …and finally, the tasting room. the tasting room was recently opened in february of 2016 and is nicely appointed, yet also welcoming. we met the most amazing wine pourer and had a wonderful conversation with him about wine making in general and halter ranch. not only is halter ranch wine delicious, the grounds are gorgeous, and the owner of the vineyard is a huge proponent of land preservation. he purchased multiple land plots around the winery with the intent of conservation.

 we bought a bottle of the cabernet sauvignon (78% cabernet sauvignon, 13% malbec, and 9% petit verdot), which I absolutely cannot wait to enjoy.

 next, we headed to two other wineries which we had heard good things about from locals: brecon and jada.

-brecon was like the cool girl in high school, you didn’t want to be her because you had your own awesome self – but you couldn’t help but acknowledge she had an effortless way about her that you were a bit envious of. anyone else relate to what I’m talking about?
-I am usually not that cute in sweats laying around the house. the brecon-cool-girl is totally gorgeous and carefree in sweats. brecon was like an effortless location for cool people to hang out and just drink pretty expensive wine. all in all, beautiful – but also, not really for me.
+brecon was like that cool girl you used to know, you couldn’t help but acknowledge that she had an effortless way about her that you were a bit envious of. the embodiment of that DGAF attitude… brecon was an effortless location for “cool” people to hang out and drink pretty expensive wine in a totally blasé way. all in all, beautiful – but also, not really for me.

 we did a tasting at brecon and didn’t buy any bottles…